 Tonight (Dec 12-13), and especially tomorrow night (Dec 13-14), go out and see this stunning show of shooting stars.
-The weather forecast here in Newfoundland is fair, it has been a mixed bag all week with everything from crystal clear skies to snow and rain on the menu for the peak night, but at the moment the forecast reads ‘cloudy periods/mainly clear’.
-All these theoretical weather predictions can’t be influenced anyway, so I’ll just have to go out and find out what can be seen in the real world.
+The weather forecast here in Newfoundland is fair, it’s been a mixed bag all week with predictions from crystal clear skies to snow and rain on the peak night, but at the moment the forecast reads ‘cloudy periods/mainly clear‘.
+The weather can’t be influenced anyway so we’ll just have to go out and find out what happens.

-Most people that read this don’t want to go outside in the middle of the night and freeze their butts off, but if you do: try and get as far away from any light sources, and for optimal viewing even wait until the moon sets (around midnight).
+Most people that read this don’t want to go outside in the middle of the night and freeze their butts off, but if you do: try to get as far away from any bright light sources, and for optimal viewing even wait until the moon sets (around midnight).
 There’s no particular direction you should be facing, just look up and enjoy, I know I will!

 Now this was not the peak night, that’s tonight (Dec 13-14), so there’s another chance if you’ve missed out.
 Tonight promises to have many more meteors than last night, so I’ll be outside again for sure.
-Here’s a shot with two Geminids from last night, short and furiously fast, typical for 90% of the meteors I saw last night:
+Here’s a shot with 2 faint Geminids from last night, short and furiously fast, typical for 90% of the meteors I saw last night:

-I was out on three different locations for a total of almost 12 hours, during the peak hours (2 AM to 4 AM) I saw as many as a hundred meteors every hour.
+I was out on 3 different locations for a total of almost 12 hours, during the peak hours (2 AM to 4 AM) I saw as many as a 100 meteors every hour.
 The skies were mostly clear, the venues were dark, and the observer (me) was awestruck and pleased as punch.
 Most meteors were similar to the ones I saw the night before, but there were a lot of slower, brighter and longer ones too, some even left brief smoke trails in the sky, and I saw one meteor breaking up into bright fireballs, like something out of a Hollywood movie.